 - Provide warehouse staff with the proper protective clothing.
 All warehouse employees should have high-visibility vests and proper footwear at a minimum.
 For some warehouses, hard hats, gloves, belts and eyewear may be needed.
-High-visibility jackets make sure that staff can be easily seen by those operating machinery.
-Work boots should be sturdy to protect the feet, and should have good grip to prevent slips and falls around the warehouse.
+High-visibility jackets make sure that staff can be easily seen by those operating machineries.
+Work boots should be sturdy to protect the feet, and should have a good grip to prevent slips and falls around the warehouse.

-- After stock is unpacked, make sure any packaging is properly disposed off quickly.
+- After stock is unpacked, make sure any packaging is properly disposed of quickly.
 Leaving it lying around can be a trip hazard, so make sure the warehouse floor is left clear of any debris.

-- Fit the warehouse with high impact, non-slip flooring.
+- Fit the warehouse with high-impact, non-slip flooring.
 Choose a surface like resin from an expert company like here, which is also very easy to keep clean after spills.

 - Set up designated walkways for moving around the warehouse to keep people and forklifts separate.
 Make sure that staff always use these for their own safety.

 - Train staff to properly use any heavy machinery or specialist equipment, and only allow trained staff to use the machinery.
 Keep training up to date, to help staff to keep on top of their skills.

 - Make sure that staff have the proper equipment to move heavy stocks, to reduce the risk of injury.
 Give training to all warehouse staff so they know how to lift properly and safely without causing damage to their backs.

 - Fit secure shelving and be sure to abide by any weight restrictions.
 Never overload racking, as this could lead to serious accidents.
 Make sure staff also abide by weight restrictions on any lighting equipment too.